s-oravec/oradbpm-package/README.md

 Uninstalls package.

-Script is intended to be run in target schema, where is your package installed
+Script is intended to be run in `packageSchema` schema, where is your package installed.

 ```
-$ sqlplus <userName>/<password>@<connectString> @uninstall
+$ sqlplus <packageSchema>/<password>@<connectString> @uninstall
 ```

 ### set\_dependency\_ref\_owner

-creates synonyms for your public API (packages, views, ...) in user which is using your package
+Creates synonyms in `userUsingYourPackage` schema for your public API in `publicPackageSchema` schema

 ```
 $ sqlplus <userUsingYourPackage>/<password>@<connectString> @set_dependency_ref_owner <publicPackageSchema>